Stay safe in a crowd with these preventive measures and safety precautions so you can protect yourself before, during, and after a stampede or riot!

 The common riot police do not know if you’re one of the violent ones nor do they care.
 The further you are from them, the better it is for you from taking the full impact of their response.

 14. Get Upwind or Escape to Higher Ground

 Worst case scenario, the riot police throws in tear gas.
 If this does happen, going uphill or a building rooftop is advised since tear gas stays low to the ground.

 15. Watch Your Step

-With the sea of people around you, it could be easy to trip and fall.
-You could be trampled amidst the chaos of a stampede or a riot and suffer from fatal injuries.
-This is something that you would not want to happen.
+With the sea of people around you, it is easy to trip and fall, and you can be trampled amidst the chaos of a stampede or a riot.
+For that, you may suffer from fatal injuries and that is something you don’t want to happen.

-Your first priority is to stick together.
-Lock elbows or grip your hands together while moving towards a safe location.
+When you’re with loved ones, their safety is first priority so stick together and lock elbows or grip your hands together while moving towards a safe location.

 17. Arrange a Meeting Place

 No matter how hard you try to hold on to each other in a heavy crowd, the chances of getting separated are high.
 That’s why you should agree on a meeting place beforehand.